Concordium/concordium.github.io/source/shared/net/guides/overview-baker-process.rst

 Step 4: Set up an identity and an initial account
 -------------------------------------------------

 Once you've installed the Desktop Wallet, you must set up an identity and an initial account.
 You may want to create a separate account to use as a baker account, since the Identity Provider knows the user who submits the initial account to the chain.
-See :ref:`Create an identity and an initial account in the Desktop Wallet <create-initial-account-desktop>` and :ref:`Create an account in the Desktop Wallet<create-account-desktop>`.
+See :ref:`Create an identity and an initial account in the Desktop Wallet <create-initial-account>` and :ref:`Create an account in the Desktop Wallet<create-account>`.

 Step 5: Add a baker in the Desktop Wallet
 -----------------------------------------